folio-org/folio-org.github.io/_faqs/how-to-archive-repository.md

 Archiving means that the repository becomes read-only (see further [implications](#archive-as-read-only) described below).

-You will still be able to fork the repository and unarchive it at any time.
+The repository is still able to be [forked](/guidelines/contributing/#fork-github-repository) and unarchived at any time.

 To exclude archived repositories from a GitHub search use [`NOT is:archived` qualifier](https://docs.github.com/en/search-github/github-code-search/understanding-github-code-search-syntax#is-qualifier).